 ‘Create Impossibly Beautiful Worlds’, the Voxel Farm website promises developers.
 In their own words:

 “Voxel Farm is a next generation procedural voxel engine.
 Create rich, massive worlds for games, movies, TV shows and business applications.
 Allow your users to build and destroy at will in a truly sandbox environment.”

-Something that struck me in regard to Voxel was its compatibility with two powerhouses of game development: the two iconic engines—Unreal and Unity.
-Along with this compatibility is the fact that Voxel Farm has some of the biggest studios as clients—EA and Take Two, for example.
+Something that struck me regarding Voxel was its compatibility with two powerhouses of game development: the two iconic engines—Unreal and Unity.
+Along with this compatibility is the fact that Voxel Farm has some of the biggest studios as clients—EA and Take-Two, for example.
 This impressive client list, to me, is all I need to know to become interested in the engine.

 Not only that, but the far-off environment evoked a feel of the Lord of the Rings franchise; I could just imagine seeing the might city of Minas Tirith in the distance from The Return of the King.
 Personally, the detail and depth make me wish for an actual release of this beautiful version of Minecraft.
 It brings a realism that perhaps some gamers desire—I know I sure do.

 This is a serious engine to overhaul visuals and models, so it shouldn’t be much of a surprise that it may cost you.
 Since this engine is marketed more toward the heavy hitters of the industry—EA, for example—Voxel Farm can charge what they want.
 Here are some of the packages that you can purchase and download:

 This package includes World-building, Voxel editing, Cloud Support, and Procedural Generation.

 I would probably recommend this to the developer who is trying to branch out their gaming engine potential but doesn’t want to break the bank.
 I think this is a safe option, as it introduces you to the Voxel Farm engine and allows you to experience the basics of its interface and capabilities.